 We are SaaS providers, just like our customers.
 So, we practice what we preach.
 From the moment a new customer is handed over to our Customer Success team, we get agile.
 Our customers all have the same big-picture goal: reduce churn so they can grow their customer lifetime value.
 And, while we promise to get them to that place using our solution, we know the importance of getting them into our platform and seeing results quickly.
 Keeping in mind their overall goal, we help to parse it into manageable and attainable goals.
 That means we work with our users (CSMs) to identify quick wins, such as:

 - seeing all their accounts and tasks in a single platform,

 - having full visibility into renewal cycles for all their customers.

 No longer are they trying to eat the elephant (reducing churn) in one sitting, but they are taking substantial bites along the way.

-Managing Obstacles is part of the Agile process
+Managing Obstacles is part of the Agile Customer Success process

-Nowhere in the Customer lifecycle are potential obstacles to value attainment more visible than in Landing.
-During the sales process, customers may have shared all their wants/needs, but it’s possible they have not been fully transparent about their capacity to achieve those goals.
+Nowhere in the Customer lifecycle are potential obstacles to value attainment more visible than in the Land stage.
+During the sales process, customers may have shared all their wants and needs, but it’s possible they have not been fully transparent about their capacity to achieve those goals.
 In the Agile methodology, this moment of vulnerability is actually an opportunity.
-The kickoff/handoff should be that opportunity to let it all hang out, and it’s incumbent upon the CSM to enable that kind of disclosure.
+The kickoff should be that opportunity to let it all hang out, and it’s incumbent upon the Customer Success Manager to enable that kind of disclosure.
 Only then can you truly right-size goals to meet capacity so that those small wins can happen in a timely fashion.